aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 ## Dependent and Independent Variables

-* So far you’ve been studying input and output/target variables.
-Commonly, the input variable is known as independent variable and target variable is known as dependent variable.
+* So far, you've been studying input and output/target variables.
+Commonly, the input variable is known as the independent variable, and the target variable is known as the dependent variable.
-* In nutshell, our target variable is nothing but a dependent variable.
+* In a nutshell, our target variable is nothing but a dependent variable.
 Why dependent?
-Because the values of this variable are dependent on other variables (i.e. input variables)
+Because the values of this variable are dependent on other variables (i.e., input variables)
 * And, our input variables are known as independent variables.
 Here the values of these variables are not dependent on any other variables.

-Let’s look at some examples to learn more about them!
+Let's look at some examples to learn more about them!

 * Remember the Standard Metropolitan Areas Data used previously?
-In that dataset **we might be curious to predict “crime\_rate” in future**, so that becomes our target variable **(dependent variable)** and rest of the variables become input variables (**independent variables**) for building a machine learning model.
+In that dataset, **we might be curious to predict "crime\_rate" in future**, so that becomes our target variable **(dependent variable)** and rest of the variables become input variables (**independent variables**) for building a machine learning model.